exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 **Error: (Line 65, Col 4) Exception of type 'ExponentialIdle.BigNumber+BigNumberException' was thrown.**

 This is an arithmetic exception.
-We know that while negative numbers can be raised to an integer power, and **fibB** is a negative number (approximatly -0.618) raised to an integer **level**, the game simply does not allow us to do this.
+We know that while negative numbers can be raised to an integer power, and **fibB** is a negative number (approximately -0.618) raised to an integer **level**, the game simply does not allow us to do this.
 This is because in JavaScript, integers don't exist, but are part of the Number class, which are actually double precision floating point numbers (doubles for short), analogous to real numbers.
 In mathematics, raising a negative real number to another real number's power doesn't usually yield a real number, unless the power is also an integer, so this exception is thrown to prevent such an operation.
 Let's circumvent this by pretending **fibB** is positive, and then checking for the power's parity (whether it's even or odd) to give the power a sign:

 ```js
 const fibSqrt5 = BigNumber.FIVE.sqrt();